French presidential frontrunner Fillon under pressure over healthcare

 Even people from his own party are worried.

-Bernard Accoyer, secretary general of Les Republicains and traditionally close to Fillon, called this week for clarification, something Fillon's aides have said he will do soon.
+Bernard Accoyer, secretary general of Les Republicains and historically close to Fillon, called this week for clarification, something Fillon's aides have said he will do soon.

 His programme involves cutting public spending by 100 billion euros, cutting 500,000 public sector jobs, and pushing the work week back up to 39 hours from 35 currently.